Get the agreement

 What it costs the company to wait

-What the company will eventually owe keeps climbing toward the 2.5x cap.
-What changes over time is how quickly that cost is added, and that is what the figure below shows: the cost added each quarter, as an annual rate, for a position that stays outstanding.
-It is highest early, when the holder has no queue and no recourse, and it falls to zero once the Multiple is capped, at which point the company owes the full amount and it simply stops growing.
+On the Fixed Pool schedule the claim stands at 1.5× from day one and holds there through month 36, so early on, waiting adds nothing: the floor was priced in at issuance.
+From month 36 the claim climbs toward the 2.5× cap, and that is what the figure below shows: the cost added each quarter, as an annual rate, for a position that stays outstanding.
+The climb is steepest just after month 36, eases at month 60, and falls to zero once the Multiple is capped, at which point the company owes the full amount and it simply stops growing.
 The company decides quarter by quarter, so the cost is drawn as steps.

 Cost added each quarter, as an annual rate, by month since investment